An ad-free and cookie-free website.

-We show how FUL stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Industrial Specialties industry.
+We show how FUL stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Adhesive Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Since 1887, H.B.
 Fuller has been a leading global adhesives provider focusing on perfecting adhesives, sealants and other specialty chemical products to improve products and lives.
 With fiscal 2019 net revenue of approximately $3 billion, H.B.
 Fuller's commitment to innovation brings together people, products and processes that answer and solve some of the world's biggest challenges.
 Our reliable, responsive service creates lasting, rewarding connections with customers in electronics, disposable hygiene, health and beauty, transportation, aerospace, clean energy, packaging, construction, woodworking, general industries and other consumer businesses.
 And, our promise to our people connects them with opportunities to innovate and thrive.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.